exasol/pytest-plugins/pytest-slc/README.md

 ## Usage in Tests

 Below is an example of a test that requires a script language container to be built and deployed in the database.
+The example test case overrides two fixtures used internally by the fixture `deployed_slc` in this plugin:
+* Fixture `language_alias` provides a meaningful name for the language alias.
+* Fixture `slc_builder` prepares the structure of the SLC used in the example test case.

-Here, we override the default `language_alias` fixture providing a "meaningful" name.
-The language container will be activated with this language alias.
+The language container will be activated with value returned by the fixture `language_alias`.
 Note, that by default the test will run twice - once for each backend.

 ```python
 import pytest